 Research and teaching impact

 The Harris Literacy Program strives to leave the greatest possible imprint on the adult illiteracy issue while helping Detroit residents make educational inroads to self-sufficiency.
 Using university research to identify and apply best-practices, the program seeks to improve the adult literacy learning experience.
-Through the P.U.L.S.E. literacy forum, we work in partnership with Reading Works Detroit to disseminate these models and techniques to other adult learning providers in the Detroit literacy landscape.

 The Harris Literacy Program has impacted more than 300 adult learners in the city's functionally illiterate population.
 On average, more than 50 percent of the students who complete a program session realize an improvement of one-to-two grade levels.

 If you would like to find out more about the program, including opportunities that are available, please email email@example.com or call 313-577-READ (7323).